ohirose/bcpd/README.md

 ### MacOS and Linux

-1. Install the LAPACK library if not installed.
+1. Install OpenMP and the LAPACK library if not installed.
 If your machine is a Mac, install Xcode, Xcode command-line tools, and MacPorts (or Homebrew).
 2. Download and decompress the zip file that includes source codes.
 3. Move into the top directory of the uncompressed folder using the terminal window.